Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Methodology

 \subsection{Shape Encoding}

 The target shape encoding is shown in Fig.~\ref{fig:overview}(a), where a user-specified binary image is converted into a tree map.
 For clarity, all figures in this section use 2D examples.
-Since the method applies to both 2D and 3D, we use $\lambda$ to indicate dimensionality in the following descriptions.
-The maximum tree depth $d_\text{max}$ controls the map resolution and memory cost, with $d_\text{max}=5$ for all examples in Fig.~\ref{fig:overview}.
+Since the method applies to both 2D and 3D, we use $\lambda$ to denote the dimensionality.
+The maximum tree depth $d_\text{max}$ controls map resolution and memory cost, with $d_\text{max}=5$ in Fig.~\ref{fig:overview}.

-The encoding is performed in a breadth-first search manner.
-A root node $r$, representing the entire image, is first created at depth $d = 0$.
-This node is then subdivided into $n_{\text{div}} = 2^{\lambda}$ equal child nodes, which form layer~1 ($d = 1$) of the tree.
-For each node in this layer, the pixels it contains are examined.
-If all pixels are of the same color (black or white), the node is marked as a leaf node of that color.
-Otherwise, it is further divided into $2^{\lambda}$ child nodes, which are placed in layer~2.
-After all nodes in layer~1 are processed, the algorithm proceeds to layer~2 and is repeated until $d = d_{\text{max}}$.
-For any node at depth $d_{\text{max}}$ that still contains pixels of different colors, it is assigned as a black leaf node if the majority of its pixels are black, and as a white leaf node otherwise.
+Encoding is performed via breadth-first subdivision.
+A root node $r$, representing the entire image, is first created at depth $d=0$ and then subdivided into $n_{\text{div}}=2^{\lambda}$ equal child nodes, which form layer~1 ($d = 1$) of the tree.
+For each node in this layer, if all its covered pixels share the same color (black or white), it is marked as a leaf node; otherwise, it is further subdivided.
+This process continues layer by layer until $d=d_\text{max}$.
+Any mixed-color node at depth $d_\text{max}$ is assigned black if the majority of its pixels are black, and white otherwise.
 Fig.~\ref{fig:overview}(a) shows an example: node $a$ at layer~1 contains pixels of different colors, so it is subdivided into four child nodes, including node~$b$ at layer~2.
 Then node~$b$ is further divided into four child nodes, including node~$c$ at layer~3.

-The judgment at depth $d_\text{max}$ may result in all child nodes of a parent having the same color, which leads to redundant memory usage.
-To address this issue, a merging step is applied after the tree generation.
-In this step, all parent nodes are iteratively examined.
-If all child nodes of a parent are leaf nodes with the same color, they are removed, and the parent is converted into a leaf node.
-This procedure is repeated until no further merging is possible.
-As illustrated on the right of Fig.~\ref{fig:overview}(a), the final output is a coarse tree map whose leaf nodes serve as map cells.
-Since the colors of leaf nodes are $\rho \in \{0,1\}$, the map is black and white.
-Moreover, because the leaf nodes reside in different layers and have varying sizes, the map is inherently heterogeneous.
+At depth $d_\text{max}$, redundant storage can occur when a parent’s children are all leaf nodes of the same color.
+We remove this redundancy via a post-processing merge: whenever all children of a parent are leaf nodes with identical color, we delete the children and convert the parent into a leaf node.
+This process repeats until no further merges are possible.
+As shown in Fig.~\ref{fig:overview}(a), the resulting tree map is defined by its leaf nodes, which form heterogeneous cells with binary colors $\rho \in \{0,1\}$.
 The memory usage $m_\text{tree}$ of a tree map is computed as

 Here, the first term accounts for the root node, while $n_\text{middle}$ and $n_\text{leaf}$ denote the numbers of middle-layer and leaf nodes, respectively.
 The parameter $m_\text{link}$ represents the memory required for a unidirectional link between a parent and a child node.
 Each link is stored as an integer node index occupying 4 bytes, which is sufficient for all 2D and 3D shapes and resolutions considered in this study.
 The parameter $m_\text{color}$ corresponds to the memory occupied by a single color value.
 Since the color values in a tree map are binary, $m_\text{color}$ is set to one bit.
 By contrast, the method in~\cite{sun2023mean} employs a full-grid map, where a grayscale gradient field is constructed from the original image to guide robots into the target shape.
 The memory required for a full-grid map is